jrief/django-angular/docs/django-messages.rst

 Enabling views to return Django Messages
 ========================================

-You must first enable_ the Django Messages framework within your project.
-If you're not intending on rendering messages in server side templates, the context processors aren't necessary.
+You must first enable_ the Django Messages framework for your project.

 .. _enable: https://docs.djangoproject.com/en/1.7/ref/contrib/messages/#enabling-messages

+.. note:: Context processors

+    You only need to add these if you're also intending on rendering messages in server side templates.

-Adding messages to a views response
+Adding messages to a Views response
 ===================================

-There are two criteria that must be meet in order for a view to add Django Messages to its response:

-1. The request must be ajax
-2. The response ``content-type`` must be ``application/json``

-And there are two methods to achieve this.
+There are two ways to enable this functionality.

 AjaxDjangoMessagesMiddleware
 ----------------------------